weitingwlin/r-primers/Documents/Working_with_Rstudio.md

 ### Learn more about [working with scripts and .R files](Working_with_scripts.md)

 ## Everthing else (help, figure, package...)
-**Files** is where you can find files, it looks like a folder system.
+**Files** looks like a folder system.
+This is where you can find files and [set working environment](https://github.com/weitingwlin/r-primers/blob/master/Documents/Set_up_working.md#in-r-studio-you-can-also-set-working-on-the-user-interface)

 **Help** is where you can check [how to use a function](Functions_use.md).

 **Figure** is where you see your plots.

 **Packages** is where you see your installed and loaded [packages](Packages.md).